illumitacit/policies/content/terms.md

 ## Support

-Technical support is provided by [email](mailto:support@illumitacit.com) and [GitHub Discussions](https://github.com/orgs/illumitacit/discussions).
-There is no Service Level Agreement on support inquiry response time.
+Technical support is provided by [email](mailto:support@illumitacit.com) and [Discord](https://discord.com) (server IllumiTacit) There is no Service Level Agreement on support inquiry response time.
 Responses are provided on the reasonable effort basis without guaranteed response time.

 ## Liability